mzazon/awesome-cloud-projects/aws/video-processing-mediaconvert/video-processing-mediaconvert.md

    echo "✅ Created EventBridge rule for job completion handling"
    ```

-   The completion handling system is now established, creating a comprehensive event-driven workflow.
-When MediaConvert jobs finish processing, EventBridge will automatically trigger the completion handler, enabling post-processing workflows, notifications, and business logic execution.
+   The completion handling system is now established with enhanced error handling, creating a comprehensive event-driven workflow.
+When MediaConvert jobs finish processing (successfully or with errors), EventBridge will automatically trigger the completion handler, enabling post-processing workflows, notifications, and business logic execution.

 7. **Test the video processing workflow**: